bmk15897/hpdf-app/microservices/App UI/README-ReactNative.md

 React-Native App   Readme-ReactNative.md   : - - - - - - - - - - - - - - - - - - - -

-##Pre-requisites
+## Pre-requisites

-Node.js :- Node must be installed in the machine as node.js server must be active to run the app.
+-Node.js :- Node must be installed in the machine as node.js server must be active to run the app.
-Python2
+-Python2
-Java Development Kit (JDK8)
+-Java Development Kit (JDK8)
-Android Studio :- For the components below.
+-Android Studio :- For the components below.
-Android SDK ( Android 6.0 MARSHMALLOW or higher )
+	-Android SDK ( Android 6.0 MARSHMALLOW or higher )
-Android SDK Platform
+	-Android SDK Platform
-Performance (INTEL HAXM)
+	-Performance (INTEL HAXM)
-Android Virtual Device
+	-Android Virtual Device

 ## Instructions for running the App

-Create a project folder on your machine and initialize git.
+-Create a project folder on your machine and initialize git.
-Use ` git clone (url) ` from _https://github.com/bmk15897/hpdf-app/_ Repository wherein the url for cloning will be provided i.e. _https://github.com/bmk15897/hpdf-app.git_ .
+-Use ` git clone (url) ` from _https://github.com/bmk15897/hpdf-app/_ Repository wherein the url for cloning will be provided i.e. _https://github.com/bmk15897/hpdf-app.git_ .
 Once cloning gets over, Open the terminal/command_prompt.
 Change directory to the project folder and enter into ~\hpdf-app-master\microservices\App UI~ Open Android Studio and run a Android Virtual Device or connect a android phone with marshmallow or higher .